Prebuilt Reports Overview

 Cost of Goods Sold Total cost to the store for the goods that were sold

-Consignor CC Processing Fees Credit card processing fees charged to consignors (This is not the same as surcharge.
-See here.)
+Consignor CC Processing Fees Credit card processing fees charged to consignors (not the same as surcharge)

 Item Fees Any fees applied per item sold (e.g., listing fees)